HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 The above figure highlights third-party domain usage, with Google leading the list at 53% market share, followed by well-known CDN providers such as Cloudflare (17%), Amazon CloudFront (11%), Fastly (5%), and Akamai and Facebook (4%).

-While many CDNs offer purpose built features optimized specifically for content delivery, they increasingly exist as part of larger service ecosystems.
+While many CDNs offer purpose-built features optimized specifically for content delivery, they increasingly exist as part of larger service ecosystems.
 These CDNs are often tightly integrated with cloud infrastructure, security solutions, and edge computing platforms, with these adjacent services delivered through or alongside the CDN itself.

 Different CDN providers take distinct approaches to optimization and specialization.
 Third party platforms like Google and Facebook build highly specialized CDNs engineered specifically for their needs, handling massive throughput for ad delivery and capturing analytics beacons at scale.
 In contrast, general purpose CDNs like Cloudflare and Amazon CloudFront optimize targeted feature sets while maintaining broader applicability.
-These platforms leverage their CDN capabilities as a foundation for managed services, enabling use cases such as globally distributed API gateways or real time JavaScript injection for client side device fingerprinting and security inspection.
+These platforms leverage their CDN capabilities as a foundation for managed services, enabling use cases such as globally distributed API gateways or real time JavaScript injection for client-side device fingerprinting and security inspection.

 ## HTTP/3 adoption